-- (v) Where the student elects to cancel or withdraw from individual courses or their whole programme of study where the NZQA registration fee has been charged, the full amount paid to the University will be refunded, provided the fee has not already been forwarded to NZQA. - (vi) Where the student elects to cancel or withdraw from individual courses or their whole programme of study where NZQA unit standard fees have been charged, the full amount paid to the University will be refunded, provided the fees have not already been forwarded to NZQA. - 5.5.5 Extraordinary withdrawal from course(s)/programme of study - Under some circumstances the provisions of 5.5.4 above may be overridden. - (ii) Such circumstances may include, but are not limited to: serious illness, death, family crisis. - (iii) Application for extraordinary withdrawal shall be made by the faculty and will require the specific approval of the Head of Student Relations. - (iv) The amount of any credit/refund will be assessed and approved by the Head of Student Relations or nominee. - (v) Anyfee credit/refund granted will normally incur a \$50 administration charge. - (vi) Any refund of fees will be authorised by the Director of Student Administration. - (vii) Any refund will normally be limited to 50% of the fees except in the case of death, terminal illness or similar circumstances when 100% may be refunded.
+- (v) Where the student elects to cancel or withdraw from individual courses or their whole programme of study where the NZQA registration fee has been charged, the full amount paid to the University will be refunded, provided the fee has not already been forwarded to NZQA. - (vi) Where the student elects to cancel or withdraw from individual courses or their whole programme of study where NZQA unit standard fees have been charged, the full amount paid to the University will be refunded, provided the fees have not already been forwarded to NZQA. - 5.5.5 Extraordinary withdrawal from course(s)/programme of study - Under some circumstances the provisions of 5.5.4 above may be overridden. - (ii) Such circumstances may include, but are not limited to: serious illness, death, family crisis. - (iii) Application for extraordinary withdrawal shall be made by the faculty and will require the specific approval of the Extraordinary Refund Committee. - (iv) The amount of any credit/refund will be assessed and approved by the Extraordinary Refund Committee or nominee. - (v) Any fee credit/refund granted will normally incur a \$50 administration charge. - (vi) Any refund of fees will be authorised by the Extraordinary Refund Committee. - (vii) Any refund will normally be limited to 50% of the fees except in the case of death, terminal illness or similar circumstances when 100% may be refunded.